-Expectations are that the 40% teaching represents a two course load per semester, and - as noted below - 10% service for tenure probationary faculty represents service on one department or program committee and one school committee.
+Expectations are that the 40% teaching represents a two course three credit hour load per semester, 60% teaching represents a three course three credit hour load per semester and - as noted below - 10% service for tenure probationary faculty represents service on one department or program committee and one school committee.
+Allocation of service for clinical faculty is determined in agreement with the department chair while taking into consideration program coordination, external agencies, and other academic administration duties.
 Given the considerable differences in standards for research and creative activity across the many fields represented in the School of Education, the committee does not recommend suggesting expectations for numbers of publications, conference presentations, and the numerous other activities that fall under this category (e.g., scholarship of research, teaching, and service).